 You should write at least 250 words.

-Migrating to other countries is a phenomenon that can be rooted to the very ancient period of human civilization.
-People move to other countries and places for better life, better environment and better settlement.
-The number of qualified and skilled people migrating to developed countries from comparatively poor countries is increasing rapidly and some people think that it is a natural human tendency to settle in a better environment rather than to stay at their home country.
-On the contrary other groups of people find it hard to accept that it is a natural trend and criticize the rich nations for the brain drain.
+Migrating to other countries is a phenomenon that can be rooted to the very ancient period of human civilisation.
+People move to other countries and places for better life, a better environment and better settlement.
+The number of qualified and skilled people migrating to developed countries from comparatively poor countries is increasing rapidly and some people think that it is a natural human tendency to settle in a better environment rather than to stay in their home country.
+On the contrary other groups of people find it hard to accept that it is a natural trend and criticise the rich nations for the brain drain.
 I believe that rich countries to some extent allure talented individuals to settle there but mostly it is decided by individuals and it is a natural movement by talented people.

 To begin with, the life standard, security, career growth, political environment, research facilities and many other aspects of a better life in rich countries are far better than the poor nations.
 That is why capable individuals who might contribute to a great extent for a country are often allured by the rich nations to move and work there.
 The brain drain system that mainly attracts talented professionals to settle in rich nations could not be denied.
 According to a recent statistics, more than 10 percent talented individuals from Asian countries are permanently living and working in countries like the USA, the UK, Australia, Canada and Sweden.
-Rich nations have many large and world known organizations that hunt for the talented people who are in IT, engineering, medicine or in other similar professions from poor nations and encourage them to contribute for their countries.
-Because of this talent hunt or more specifically brain drain system many poor nations are suffering for the scarcity of talented professionals.
+Rich nations have many large and world known organisations that hunt for the talented people who are in IT, engineering, medicine or in other similar professions from poor nations and encourage them to contribute for their countries.
+Because of this talent hunt or more specifically brain drain system many poor nations are suffering from the scarcity of talented professionals.
 These individuals were supported and financed by the poor countries and when the time has come to repay and show patriotism, they are working for the development of rich nations.
 From this regards, some people accept that the rich countries are actually stealing capable professionals from poor nations.

 In conclusion, migrating to rich nations is a natural trend for expert professionals, which are mostly their own choices for better and secured life rather than the rich nations’ advertised temptation for them.